murticalen/FrontendAcademy2022/homeworks/project.md

 **The project should be finished by 6.6.2021.
 (Sunday).**

-There will be one mandatory checkpoint and two optional ones:

-- Mandatory checkpoint will be in the week between 24.5. and 28.5.
+There will be one mandatory checkpoint on May 31st, June 1st or between June 6th and 8th.
+We will arrange a Slack call and discuss your project status.
+You can also visit SofaScore office for the checkpoint if I am present.

-- Optional checkpoints will be every week - contact me on Slack when you've added something new and we will discuss it on call.
+Feel free to contact me on Slack when you've added something new, have a question and we can discuss it on a call or live.

 Use checkpoints to get feedback, ask about difficulties with the domain, API, design, or development.
 Checkpoint calls could save you a lot of time.